mindsofraj/E-Voting-using-Blockchain/README.md

 ## Technology Stack
 The voting system is built using the following technologies:
-- **Blockchain**: The underlying blockchain infrastructure is implemented using a popular blockchain framework Ethereum.
+- **Blockchain**: Ethereum Framework is used as it is most popular framework for making dapps.
-- **Smart Contracts**: Smart contracts are utilized to define the rules and logic of the voting process, ensuring automation and transparency.
+- **Smart Contracts**: Smart contracts are written using Solidity to define the rules and logic of the voting process, ensuring automation and transparency.
-- **Web Application**: A user-friendly web interface is created using Reactjs for participants to interact with the voting system, cast votes, and verify results.
+- **Web Application**: Reactjs Library is used for creating a user-friendly web interface, to interact with the voting system, cast votes, and verify results.

 ## Installation
 To install and set up the voting system locally, follow the steps below: